 - 1. Unless otherwise specified by the Board, all abatement and BOE hearings shall be conducted by referees appointed by the Board. - 2.
-The Appeals Coordinator shall provide advance notice of hearings to the petitioner, the Assessor, and all other necessary parties. - 3.
-At the same time the petition is filed or up until 72 hours prior to a hearing, the petitioner or their agent may notify the Appeals Coordinator, in writing, that no appearance will be made at the hearing and waive the right to a hearing.
-The Waiver of Hearing available from the Appeals Coordinator may be utilized. - 4.
-A petitioner or their agent may withdraw the petition at any time up to 72 hours prior to a hearing by giving written notice by regular U.S. mail, or fax, or by email to the Appeals Coordinator. - 5.
+All hearings will be conducted virtually and, as requested, will accommodate participation of the Petitioner via telephone. - 3.
+At the same time the petition is filed or up until 72 hours prior to a hearing, the Petitioner or their Agent may notify the Appeals Coordinator, in writing, that no appearance will be made at the hearing and/or may waive the right to a hearing.
+The Waiver of Hearing form available from the Appeals Coordinator may be utilized. - 4.
+A Petitioner or their Agent may withdraw the petition at any time up to 72 hours prior to a hearing by giving written notice by regular - U.S. mail or by email to the Appeals Coordinator. - 5.
 If a Petitioner, Agent or the Assessor's representative fails to appear at a hearing, it shall not be rescheduled and will take place with those who are present. - 6.
 All evidence shall be produced before or at the hearing.
 Evidence may not be submitted after a hearing.
+Evidence may not be submitted after a hearing.
+Evidence not submitted with the Petition, but presented before a hearing must be filed by the Petitioner via the BOE on-line system on a form provided by the Board at least three business days before the scheduled hearing.
+Requirements for the format and limitation of evidence filed on-line shall be provided by the Appeals Coordinator via on-line instructions. - 7.
+Boulder County staff will not arrange for reproduction, reformatting or cure of Petitions or Evidence provided by the Petitioner before, during or after hearings.

-A referee may continue a hearing if the production of further evidence is necessary, or for other good cause, and with the consent of all parties. - 7.
-After the conclusion of the hearing, the referee shall recommend one value to the property.
+8. After the conclusion of the hearing, the referee shall recommend one value to the property.
 The referee shall not recommend separate values for land and improvements.